robertjskelton/robertjskelton.github.io/_posts/2020-11-15-GX470-Rhino-Lined-Roof-Rack.markdown

 ![Sound](/images/rhino/17.jpg)
 ![Sound](/images/rhino/18.jpg)

 Finally, put the trim pieces back on.
-I also used a black rubber plastic welder, like a quick epoxy, to make sure the new trim pieces didn't fly off this time.
+I also used a [Black Plastic Welder](https://amzn.to/36BhP0B), like a quick epoxy, to make sure the new trim pieces didn't fly off.
 You might not have to do this if you buy a set that fits better than my ebay set.

 ![Sound](/images/rhino/20.jpg)
 ![Sound](/images/rhino/21.jpg)